nsoft/jesterj/README.md

  * Runnable example to [execute a plan](https://github.com/nsoft/jesterj/blob/master/code/ingest/README.md) that scans a filesystem, and indexes the documents in solr.

 Release 0.1 is intended to be the smallest functional unit.
-Plans and steps will need to be assembled in code etc and only run locally, only single node supported.
+Plans and steps will need to be assembled in code etc. and only run locally, only single node supported.
 Documents indexed will have fields for mod-time, file name and file size.

 ## Progress for 1.0